Skip to content

 LLIBS = $(SCALAPACK) $(LAPACK) $(BLAS) $(CUDA)

-# Software emulation of quadruple precsion
+# Software emulation of quadruple precision

 QD ?= $(NVROOT)/compilers/extras/qd

-LLIBS += -L$(QD)/lib -lqdmod -lqd
+LLIBS += -L$(QD)/lib -lqdmod -lqd -Wl,-rpath=$(QD)/lib

 INCS += -I$(QD)/include/qd